 Senior staff will send an email to the parents to explain the reason for self-isolation and to inform them of the home learning expectations which are compulsory.

-Class teachers will provide daily resources for their class, these resources will be posted on Google Classroom and uploaded to this page of the school website .
-Daily plans will consist of:
+Class teachers will provide daily resources for their class; these resources, which may include links to Read, Write Inc, White Rose Maths and Oak National lessons, will be posted on Google Classroom each day.
+Daily learning will consist of:

 - A maths lesson